Free Things to Do in Edmonton - Summer Edition

 Discover the Legislature Grounds

 Experience a taste of Alberta's history as you explore the Alberta Legislature grounds.
 Set atop the banks of the North Saskatchewan River, the Alberta Legislature Building is a marvel of beautiful Beaux-Arts architecture and the perfect backdrop for a stroll.
-Pack a lunch, or stop in at one of Edmonton's legendary downtown restaurants and pick up a meal to-go — with plenty of benches and landscaped areas and benches, the Legislature Grounds are the perfect place for a picturesque picnic!
+Pack a lunch, or stop in at one of Edmonton's legendary downtown restaurants and pick-up a meal to-go — you can even save your pennies with the Explore Edmonton Downtown Dining Pass.
+With plenty of benches and landscaped areas, the Legislature Grounds are the perfect place for a picturesque picnic!

 Speaking of Picnics...